Community Benefit Financials

 - Unreimbursed Costs of Public Programs - Medi-Cal: $21,289,185

 - Other Benefits for the Poor and Underserved: $2,386,219

 - Total Quantifiable Benefits for the Poor and Underserved: $33,930,474

 Benefits for the Broader Community

-The financial information above reflects the community benefit values for Mills-Peninsula Health Services, including Mills-Peninsula Medical Center and Mills Health Center.
+The financial information above reflects the community benefit values for Mills-Peninsula Health Services, including Mills-Peninsula Medical Center and Mills-Peninsula Medical Center - San Mateo Campus.